equinor/versioned-object/README.md

 #VersionedIRIReference
 This is used for IRIs that refer to immutable versioned objects.
 It is useful to separate this in a subclass of IRIReference since parsing of the IRI itself is not always enough.
+These IRIs are of the following form:
+{persistent base IRI}/version/{bytes of hash of object}/{arbitrary version numbering system}
+The method for calculating the hash is in JsonLdHelper.GetHash

 #EntityGraphComparer
-Library for comparing unversioned (persistent) input graph with versioned (existing) graph and creates update command for the aspect api
+Library for comparing unversioned (persistent) input graph with versioned (existing) graph and creates update command for the aspect api.
+The versioned objects that are created have only persistent IRIs inside them.